 Personal well-being — A woman's sense of personal well-being is important to sexual interest and activity.
 A woman who does not feel her best physically or emotionally may experience a decrease in sexual interest or response.

-Relationship issues — An emotionally healthy relationship with current and past sexual partners is the most important factor in sexual satisfaction.
-Stress or conflict between a woman and her partner, and current or past emotional, physical, or sexual abuse often influence a women's sexual satisfaction.
+Relationship issues — An emotionally healthy relationship with current and past sexual partners is a critical factor in sexual satisfaction.
+Stress or conflict between a woman and her partner, and current or past emotional, physical, or sexual abuse often influence a woman's sexual desire and response.
 In addition, even good relationships can become less exciting sexually over time.

-Male sexual problems — For women with a male sexual partner, midlife changes in the partner can affect her sexual response.
+Male sexual problems — For women with a male sexual partner, sexual dysfunction in the partner can affect her sexual response.
 Male sexual problems, (erectile dysfunction, diminished libido, or abnormal ejaculation), can occur at any time, but become more common with advancing age.
 In addition, women tend to live longer than men, resulting in a shortage of healthy, sexually functional partners for older women.

 Childbirth — After childbirth, physical recovery and breastfeeding, as well as fatigue and the demands of parenting, often decrease sexual desire.
-Low estrogen levels after delivery and local injury to the genital area at delivery may result in pain during intercourse.
+Low estrogen levels after delivery and local injury to the genital area at delivery may result in pain with sexual activity.
 In most cases, these issues improve with time.

 Menopause — Estrogen is a hormone produced by the ovaries.
 During the several years before menopause, estrogen levels begin to fluctuate.
 After menopause, estrogen levels decline dramatically.
 This may lead to changes in a woman's libido and ability to become aroused.
 Hot flashes, night sweats, sleep disruption, and fatigue also may contribute to sexual problems.
-(See "Patient information: Menopausal hormone therapy (Beyond the Basics)".)
+(See "Patient education: Menopausal hormone therapy (Beyond the Basics)".)